 The Department of Politics and International Relations prides itself on world-class research and an international reputation for excellence.
 A vibrant student body combined with highly qualified academic staff provides the perfect environment to explore this dynamic and fast-paced field.

-Political Science at Cardiff University enjoys a reputation for excellence in the UK and attracts funding in a number of areas.
+Ranking 14th in the UK according to The Complete Universities Guide, Political Science at Cardiff University enjoys a reputation for excellence and attracts funding in a number of areas.
 Research expertise includes political theory, public policy, the politics of devolution, and International Relations, including international law, global ethics, security and piracy.

 We offer an exciting and flexible range of courses for those with an interest in politics and international relations.